-Across all of BAS services to clients, BAS have service standards which are set with reference to analysis of client needs.
+Across all of BAS's services to clients, BAS have service standards which are set based on an analysis of client needs.
 Performance against the achievement of these service standards is monitored, with any identified failings used to address improvements.

-For every client BAS provides terms of business at the outset of the relationship.
-The value of this is that clients' expectations are understood and agreed.
-MPW Insurance Brokers (2021) Terms of Business Agreement is similar to BAS's.
+For every client, BAS provides terms of business at the outset of the relationship.
+The value of this is that clients' expectations are understood and agreed upon.
+CLEAR MPW Insurance Brokers (2023) Terms of Business Agreement is similar to BAS's.
 It is intended to be clear, honest and readily understood by clients, so there is no doubt as to its purpose and effect.

-BAS provide various added value services to commercial clients, for example:
+BAS provide various added-value services to commercial clients, for example:

-- Clients are provided with a desk top risk analysis, based on the information gained from them at new business stage, which can be augmented by an on-site risk survey which is provided, at cost by reputable risk surveyors.
+- Clients are provided with a desktop risk analysis, based on the information gained from them at the new business stage, which can be augmented by an on-site risk survey which is provided, at cost by reputable risk surveyors.
 This provides value through risk identification and recommendations for risk improvements. - A dedicated named service contact and, in the event of a claim, a named claims contact.
-These individuals are given widespread authority to manage the clients' expectations and, in the case of commercial clients, keep the account handler aware of developments through the management information system.
+These individuals are given widespread authority to manage the client's expectations and, in the case of commercial clients, keep the account handler aware of developments through the management information system.
 This provides value through personalised contact for clients.

-BAS services to personal clients include supplying emails to clients in flood zones informing them of the precautions to be taken when the Environment Agency (2021) issues flood alert warnings and general newsletters to clients on a range of topical risk and insurance issues.
+BAS services to personal clients include supplying emails to clients in flood zones informing them of the precautions to be taken when the Met Office and the Environment Agency (2023) issue flood alert warnings in England and general newsletters to clients on a range of topical risk and insurance issues.
+BAS although they have few clients based in these locations makes use of similar services in Scotland, Wales and Northern Ireland.

-For all clients BAS undertake regular coverage reviews, pricing checks and resolve issues with insurers.
+For all clients, BAS undertake regular coverage reviews and pricing checks.
+Issues arising are resolved with insurers.
 BAS also provide product knowledge.
-Crucially independent advice is provided based on clients' demands and needs and not on BAS's business interests or what the insurer dictates.
+Crucially independent advice is provided based on the client's demands and needs and not on BAS's business interests or what the insurer dictates.